+SEOUL, South Korea — News of North Korea's nuclear test on Monday drew condemnation and criticism around the world, with some governments threatening to press for tighter sanctions at a special meeting of the United Nations Security Council scheduled for later in the afternoon. ...
 Hours after the latest test, the North test-fired three short-range, surface-to-air missiles, an official at the South Korean defense ministry said.
 The three missiles were launched toward the sea between North Korea and Japan and had a range of 80 miles, the official said, speaking on condition of anonymity because he was not authorized to discuss the matter with the media.
 They were fired from two bases not far from the nuclear test site in northeast North Korea, he said.

-wonder when someone else will
+Haiku: Japanese folks must wonder when someone else will finally get nuked

 Having nothing of serious note to report, the trusted information disseminators at the major news networks have decided to bring up the bird flu again, and COMPARE it to the swine flu.
 If people stop panicking over something stupid.
 Make it more stupid.
 Just keep the dumb bastards scared.
 I am starting to think that whoever-it-is that manufactures those cool paper masks that people in China and Michael Jackson wear has some major-league lobbying power.